quazimod/newspaper/README.md

 ## About Newspaper

-Latest news in the world!
+Breaking news in the world!

 ## Usage